 CIFS backup is not a machine backup, we don’t track the used blocks and changed blocks to write D2D file directly.
 Instead, we leverage the new technology named “Writable Recovery Point” to mount the recovery point firstly and then write data onto it.
 In this way, the backed up data could be save in D2D format.
 The driver module writes the changed blocks made on the mounted recovery point to form an incremental backup recovery point.

 The dedup data store does optimization for Writable Recovery Point.
 We assume that when writing to the recovery point, we write the file data only, we don’t read the data.
 But for MFT, the operating system might frequently update it and read it.
-When we create the full backup recovery point, we specify the disk size as 16TB.
+When we create the full backup recovery point, we specify the disk size as 16TB (This is not the limit of NTFS.
+It is the limit if we use 4KB cluster size.
+We could have larger disk size if we use larger cluster size.
+Please refer to the article here.).
 The driver module will create a volume to occupy the entire disk.
 Then, the backup job formats the volume as NTFS file system and specify the MFT size as 8TB.
 The Dedup Data Store stores the MFT outside the dedup data and cache it always.
 In this way, we could gain good performance if using the dedup data store.

 CIFS backup strategy

-The Proxy Agent doesn’t take snapshot for CIFS, the backed up data is crash consistent.
+The Proxy Agent doesn’t take snapshot for CIFS,.
 During the backup, the directories and files might be changed.
 At the beginning of the backup job, we get the directories and files list from CIFS.
 If there is any change on hierarchy or name after that, we will ignore it.

 We perform the backup directory by directory, file by file, following by the depth-first search algorithm.